-The great or "big" toe is an important part of how we walk.
+The greater or "big" toe is an important part of how we walk.
 It bends with every step while giving us the ability to push off and move into our next stride.
 There is a major joint at its base called the metatarsal-phalangeal joint or MTP joint.
-The MTP joint is located where the metatarsal and phalangeal bones meet and glide against each other.
-The ends of these bones are covered with a smooth articular cartilage that helps the bones move together freely.
+The MTP joint is located where the metatarsal and phalangeal bones are covered with a smooth articular cartilage that helps the bones move together freely.